Cleod9/node-importjs/README.md

 var ImportJS = require('importjs');
 ```

 You will then have access to the library through the variable `ImportJS`.
-Please note that this object's scope is limited to the module it was required in, so if you would like to share the same instance of the library across separate modules you will need to make sure to pass references of the `ImportJS`Object down to each of them.

-Also note that ImportJS for Node.js loads external files via Javascript's `eval()` function instead of tags.
+The Node implementation is slightly different than the original library however, in that you must write your modules

 See below for a quick example:

 ```
-//Preload packages
+//Preload packages dynamically through the filesystem ImportJS.preload({
-ImportJS.preload({
 	baseUrl: '',
 	files: {
 		tests: {
-			Sample: 'Sample.js',
+			Sample: 'Sample.js', //<- File ./tests/Sample.js will be loaded into ImportJS }
-		}
+	},
+	ready: function(files) {
+		ImportJS.compile(); //Readies the library for use
 	}
 });